kiranfegade19/microservices/README.md

-# There are 3 components as below
+# There are few components in SmallBank as below
+    1) rabitmq
-    1) configuration Server
+    2) configuration Server
-    2) users
+    3) users
-    3) cards
+    4) cards

     users, cards are the services which connect to configuration servers to find out any configuration changes.

+# Configuration properties
+    Configuraton properties of users and cards components are stored in Small-Bank-Configurations.
+    Whenever any changes are pushed to configuration files, those changes are loaded on runtime in users and cards services without any downtime.

+# Webhooks usage
+    Whenever changes are pushed to repository, webhook is configured in repository to send the event on /monitor API of configurations service exposed with the help of "spring-cloud-config-monitor" dependency.

+    https://consolehookdeck.com website is used to for generating web hook url, which will call /monitor API of configserver service.

 # All the three services use Google jib to build docker image as below:
-    1) In pom.xml add the google jib plugin.
+    1) In pom.xml add the google jib plugin.  (jib works with java projects only)
     2) Add managed dependency and cloud version variable
     3) Set iamge name in the plugin.
 (Example image name : kiranfegade19/configurations:1.0.0)
     4) Set packaging as jar in pom.xml
-    5) Use below command to create docker image using google gib from application home directories: mvn compile jib:dockerImage
+    5) Use below command to create docker image using google gib from application home directories: mvn compile jib:dockerBuild

 # Running the images on docker:
     Once all the images are prepared, we can execute commands like below to strt the container.

         docker run -d --name configurations-ms -p 8000:8000 kiranfegade19/configurations:1.0.0 docker run -d --name users-ms -p 8030:8010 kiranfegade19/users:1.0.0 docker run -d --name cards-ms -p 8040:8020 kiranfegade19/cards:1.0.0